India spas from sea to sky

 Imperial Spa Delhi/ photo: hotel

-In busy New Delhi, smack in the heart of town in a garden setting, Shangri-La's – Eros Hotel, New Delhi offers extensive spa facilities with an arsenal of holistic wellness menus including steam rooms, private treatment rooms, aromatherapy, Jacuzzis and ayurvedic massage.
-Or just visit the beauty salon for some Indian-style pampering.
 At 16,000sq ft and counting, the Imperial Spa at the Imperial New Delhi is one of India's largest.
 You'll find a majestic mix of Moroccan architecture, Moghul motifs, arched white corridors and soothing scents of cedar, white musk and tonka bean.
-The spa offers a spectrum of soothing services, from the traditional Ayurveda massage and mediation to wraps, scrubs and personally tailored treatments.
+The spa offers a spectrum of soothing services, from the traditional Ayurveda massage and meditation to wraps, scrubs and personally-tailored treatments.

 Club Olympus at the Hyatt Regency Delhi oozes contemporary credentials, with soothing shades of beige meeting splashy modern art.
-Along with fitness facilities and the bathing complex are a modest range of beauty and massage therapies including the Indian Sun and Fire rubdown, which will detoxify, energise and fire-up sluggish metabolisms.
+Along with fitness facilities and the bathing complex are a modest range of beauty and massage therapies including the Philippine hilot, where banana leaves, coconut oil and hilot balm come together to calm body, mind and soul.
 Indulge in all this relaxing between sessions at the poolside bar.

 The Lodhi, New Delhi (formerly Aman New Delhi) is a chic urban retreat, less hotel than home.
 It rebranded on 1 February, 2013, and elegantly fuses rich Indian traditions (like architecture) with luxurious sophistications of the present (think pool suites).
 Expect dark timber panels, stone tiles, authentic handmade rugs and ornate jaali (latticework) screens.
 The tranquil Lodhi Spa has an extensive selection of face and body treatments and facilities include hammam steam baths and a bamboo relaxation garden.

-Overlooking the site of a tenth-century reservoir, but still tantalisingly close to the hustle and bustle of South Delhi's commercial district, is The Claridges Surajkund.
+In the heart of New Delhi's garden centre, is The Claridges.
 Elegant and stately, this is a top choice with business and leisure travellers who relish a peaceful urban retreat.
 Let therapists at The Claridges Spa come to your rescue after all that shopping.
-Choose from over 30 ancient, modern Indian, and Asian rituals performed in 10 private spa suites.
-Go galactic as you gaze at the starry ceiling in the steam room or seek some arctic refreshment at the ice fountain.
-Also visit the yoga and meditation studio, gym, and beauty salon.
-Hungry?
-Snack on some healthy spa cuisine or quench your thirst at the juice bar.
+Choose from several ancient, modern Indian, and international rituals performed in 10 private spa suites.
+Go galactic as you gaze at the starry ceiling in the steam room.

 At The Westin Sohna Resort & Spa you can work out in your room, jog around the neighbourhood with a hotel running map in hand or chant your stresses away in the spa's meditation pyramid.
 The hotel has a suburban countryside location, a 45-minute drive from Gurgaon and 60km from Indira Gandhi International Airport, New Delhi.
-Its 97 rooms are modern and welcoming, offering green views and modern amenities such as DVD players and rain showers.
-Stay in a Westin Workout room and you can turn AC/DC up to maximum volume as you run, cycle or weight train in your own private gym area.
+Its rooms are modern and welcoming, offering green views and modern amenities such as DVD players and rain showers.
 Mingle with other sporty guests in the fitness centre, the freeform pool or at the tennis court.

 Neemrana fort/ photo: hotel

-If you’re heading on to Agra, the home of the Taj Mahal, pamper yourself at The Oberoi Amarvilas (an Oberoi hotel) where every suite has a view of this Mughal monument to love.
+If you’re heading on to Agra, the home of the Taj Mahal, pamper yourself in one of the finest India spas at The Oberoi Amarvilas where every suite has a view of this Moghul monument to love.
 Get in early before the summer sun heats up the stone floors leaving you skipping like a cat on a hot tin roof.
-The spa menu includes an intriguing treatment that uses hot lava shells with sea kelp, algae and salt water to induce a state of deep relaxation.
-The “Noor-e-Taj Romance” is a right royal three-hour experience that includes a steam bath, pomegranate and orange wrap, massage and cleansing bath.
+The 'Noor-e-Taj Romance' is a right royal three-hour experience that includes a steam bath, pomegranate and orange wrap, massage and cleansing bath.

-Further calls to extravagance can be found at the The Jai Mahal Palace (by Taj), a landscaped wonder.
+Further calls to extravagance can be found at the The Jai Mahal Palace (by the Taj group of hotels), a landscaped wonder.
 The tented spa complex offers services from the Rajasthani ‘ubtan’ to the lavish seeming ‘Royal Aromatic Massage’, combining western and Indian therapies.
-It also stands on tradition, with a footbath ritual at the beginning of each treatment – so not for the ticklish.

 Oberoi Udaivilas/ photo: hotel